BauhausLuftfahrt/PAXelerate/README.md

 Welcome to the repository of [PAXelerate](http://www.paxelerate.com) - an open source passenger flow simulation framework for advanced aircraft cabin layouts!

-* Currently version *Alpha 0.8* is under developement and scheduled for 2016-09-01
-* The implementation began in November 2014

 ### Quick Guide ###